History of AEK Athens F.C.: 1983–84 season

-1984–85 season, part II
+1984–85 season

-Antonis Georgiadis was hired as the new manager.
+In the summer of 1984, Zafiropoulos returned to the club's presidency.
+Petros Ravousis and Lakis Stergioudas left the club.
+AEK strengthened their squad with Håkan Sandberg, František Štambachr, Nikos Pias, Theologis Papadopoulos and Makis Chatzis, while Václav Halama was appointed manager.
+AEK did not start well, while in the Cup they suffered a shock elimination by Lamia.
+Before the middle of the season, Zafiropoulos dismissed Halama.
+Antonis Georgiadis was appointed as the new manager.
 In December, František Štambachr left the club, while Márton Esterházy arrived.
-Esterházy, alongside Mavros and Sandberg composed a magic attacking triplet.
-Eventually, AEK finished at third place in the league, tied with Panathinaikos and three points from the top.
+Esterházy, alongside Mavros and Sandberg formed a formidable attacking trio.
+Eventually, AEK finished third in the league, tied with Panathinaikos and three points from the top.
 Thomas Mavros finished once more as the league's top scorer, with 27 goals.